Elder Tricksters

 We are not powerless under the brunt of society’s force.
 Crisis can affect every part of our lives, but together we can move past trauma to live more fully, with confidence, creativity, personal authority, wholeness, and joy.
 Don’t go it alone or with negligible support.
 Join tribe.
 Enroll now.

-Upcoming Class: The Spiritual Warrior
+The Spiritual Warrior

-A seven-week teleseminar (group class by telephone)
+The Spiritual Warrior is a seven-week teleseminar (group class by telephone) with Francesca De Grandis

 People use the terms “spiritual warrior” and “pacifist” in various ways.
 Here’s how I use the terms: